Sleeping pills and minor tranquillisers

 If you take benzodiazepines for more than two to four weeks, you may experience symptoms like:

 - feeling dulled and slow

 - feeling isolated and unreal

 - memory problems.

-You may also experience withdrawal symptoms while you are still taking the drugs, or you may need to take a higher dose to achieve the same level of effectiveness as before.
+You may also experience withdrawal symptoms while you are still taking the drugs.
+Or you may need to take a higher dose to continue feeling the positive effects of the medication.

 Recently I had a tough time and would love to go back on diazepam to help me through it, but personally wouldn't trust myself on it as I have a three-year-old son and I'm a single parent.
 I'm not sure I'd wake in the night or be able to function in the day.